Org-CD/Org-CD.github.io/TsAndCs/index.md

 <p>B. They must answer the three questions below correctly and truthfully.</p>
 <i>I.	Do you have any criminal records?
 Answer = No
 II.
 Do you like Minecraft?
 Answer = Yes
 II.
-Are you currently part of any other organizations or services (e.g. Cushie Bung Service, C C Beans)?
+Are you currently part of any other competititive organizations or services (e.g. Cushie Bung Service, C C Beans)?
 Answer = No</i>